fresns/docs/clients/en-US/reference/data/comment.md

 {
     "cid": "String / Comment ID",
-    "url": "String / Comment details page URL", "content": "String / Comment content or summary", "contentLength": "Number / Total content length",
+    "url": "String / Comment details page URL", "privacy": "String / public or private (visible only to the author of the comment and the author of the post)", "content": "String / Comment content or summary", "contentLength": "Number / Total content length",
     "langTag": "String / Content language tag",